momostarsky/imebra_git/docs/quick_tour.rst

 A DICOM SCP listen for incoming connection and then communicate with the connected peer through a negotiated DICOM association.

-In this example we use the :cpp:class:`imebra::TCPListener` to wait for incoming connections and then negotiate the association via a AssociationSCP (see :cpp:class:`imebra::AssociationSCP`).
+In this example we use the :cpp:class:`dicomhero::TCPListener` to wait for incoming connections and then negotiate the association via a AssociationSCP (see :cpp:class:`dicomhero::AssociationSCP`).

-A :cpp:class:`imebra::DimseService` will be used on top of the :cpp:class:`imebra::AssociationSCP` in order to receive commands and send the responses.
+A :cpp:class:`dicomhero::DimseService` will be used on top of the :cpp:class:`dicomhero::AssociationSCP` in order to receive commands and send the responses.

 .. code-block:: c++

-    // Bind the port 104 to a listening socket imebra::TCPListener tcpListener(TCPPassiveAddress("", "104"));
+    // Bind the port 104 to a listening socket dicomhero::TCPListener tcpListener(TCPPassiveAddress("", "104"));

-    // Wait until a connection arrives or terminate() is called on the tcpListener imebra::TCPStream tcpStream(tcpListener.waitForConnection());
+    // Wait until a connection arrives or terminate() is called on the tcpListener dicomhero::TCPStream tcpStream(tcpListener.waitForConnection());

     // tcpStream now represents the connected socket.
 Allocate a stream reader and a writer
-    // to read and write on the connected socket imebra::StreamReader readSCU(tcpStream.getInputStream());
+    // to read and write on the connected socket dicomhero::StreamReader readSCU(tcpStream.getInputStream());
-    imebra::StreamWriter writeSCU(tcpStream.getOutputStream());
+    dicomhero::StreamWriter writeSCU(tcpStream.getOutputStream());

-    // Specify which presentation contexts we accept imebra::PresentationContext context(sopClassUid);
+    // Specify which presentation contexts we accept dicomhero::PresentationContext context(sopClassUid);
     context.addTransferSyntax(transferSyntax);
-    imebra::PresentationContexts presentationContexts;
+    dicomhero::PresentationContexts presentationContexts;
     presentationContexts.addPresentationContext(context);

-    // The AssociationSCP constructor will negotiate the assocation imebra::AssociationSCP scp("SCP", 1, 1, presentationContexts, readSCU, writeSCU, 0, 10);
+    // The AssociationSCP constructor will negotiate the assocation dicomhero::AssociationSCP scp("SCP", 1, 1, presentationContexts, readSCU, writeSCU, 0, 10);

-    // Receive commands via the dimse service imebra::DimseService dimse(scp);
+    // Receive commands via the dimse service dicomhero::DimseService dimse(scp);

     try
     {